JanNeuendorf/lorevault/README.md

 subdir="files/go/here" # Defaults to directory root.
 required_tags=["tag1"] # If not set, the file will not be included. with_tags=["tag2"] # Will be passed to the other file.
+# We can specify the hash of the included `.toml` file itself.
+hash = "741C077E70E4869ADBC29CCC34B7935B58DDAC16A4B8007AC127181E2148F468"
+# We can ensure that the loaded config must be locked.
+enforce_locked = true # default false
 ```
 Variables are not shared between files.
 Tags for included files can only be activated in the way shown above and are not influenced by the tags activated on the CLI.

- You can specify the hash of the included `.toml` file itself.

 The behavior should be the same as building the directory with the required tags first and then including it.